 In normal operation the valve will open and close as the following indications:

-The valve will open when the temperature measured (B0LBD10CT004) in the drain pot is below the saturation temperature plus A VALUE, and will close 15 seconds after an adequate steam superheating value (H) is achieved
+The valve will open when the temperature measured (B0LBD10CT004) in the drain pot is below the saturation temperature plus A VALUE, and will close 15 seconds after an adequate steam superheating value (H) is achieved.

 Forced open

 The valve is not forced to open.

 Forced close

+The valve is not forced to close.

+B0LBD10 Pot #3 Drain valve B0LBD10AA305

-The valve is not forced to close.The task of this valve is to evacuate the condensate accumulated in the corresponding drain pot.
+The task of this valve is to evacuate the condensate accumulated in the corresponding drain pot.

 Opening and closing conditions

-The valve has always open permissive.

-The valve is permitted to close if B0LBD10 Pot Low Temp (B0LBD10CT002) is not detected.

 The valve will open and close in AUTO during the start-up according to the following indications:

 The Drain Pot Valve fully opens when the ST is in service and Steam Pressure, measured by the pressure transmitter B0LBD10CP001 exceeds a minimum pressure (L).
 After the drain valve has been open a minimum defined time (3 minutes), and once Steam pressure is greater than a defined pressure (H), the valve closes to an intermediate position.